jessicadesilva/obsidian-notes/Data Warehouse.md

 ![[Screenshot 2024-02-08 at 3.58.39 PM.png]]

-However, BigQuery doesn't have full information about this table because the table is external to BigQuery (that is it only lives in GCS).
+However, BigQuery doesn't have full information about this table because the table is external to BigQuery (that is the actual data only lives in GCS).

 ### Partitioning